 Dissertation Preparation and Research Methods

-In this module you will develop your analytical and technical research skills so that you are better prepared to undertake assignments and your dissertation.
+In this module you will develop your analytical research skills so that you are better prepared your dissertation project.
 You will look at approaches to management research and the assumptions upon which they are based, and consider how to critically evaluate primary and seconadary data sources.
 You will examine how to choose appropriate quantitative and qualitative research methods for data collection and subsequent analysis, and how to conduct research in a systematic and critical reflective manner.
 You will also analyse the ethical implications of research investigations and their impact upon findings.

 The dissertation provides you with an opportunity to learn and practise researching and writing skills for your future career.
 You will apply the analytical and problem-solving techniques you have acquired throughout your studies to explore a specialist interest in greater depth.
 You will critically evaluate academic literature, collect data systematically, organise your findings, and present your research results in a clear and logical and manner.
 To help, your research proposal will be read by the programme director, who will select an appropriate member of staff to act as your dissertation supervisor.
 Your final submission will be between 12,000 and 15,000 words in length.